wgascarosas/cse15l-lab-reports/lab-report-4-week-8.md

 ![image](snippet3code.png)

 ## Testing
 From the code produced above we can see that only one link gets produced.
-This corresponds to *this title text is really long and takes up more than one line* contaning *https://ucsd-cse15l-wi22.github.io/*.
+This corresponds to *this title text is really long and takes up more than one line* contaning the site *https://ucsd-cse15l-wi22.github.io/*.
 Here is the test I implemented...
 ![image](snippet3-test.png)